MissTeapot/LGBT-Wikis/github_wiki/TransSurgeriesWiki/srs/usa-west.md

 Legal

 * There's a "Maurice Garcia, M.D." acting as a Defense counsel in the lawsuit [THOMPSON v.
-RUMER](https://www.courtlistener.com/docket/7820076/22/thompson-v-rumer/) filed Feb 1, 2020 (i.e. he is defending [Dr Kathy Rumer](https://github.com/MissTeapot/LGBT-Wikis/blob/main/github_wiki/TransSurgeriesWiki/srs/usa#wiki_kathy_lynn_rumer)).
-I don't know if this is the same doctor, however I'm not aware of any other SRS surgeons by this name and the Plaintiff's counsel is "Jess Ting, M.D." who is a well known SRS surgeon.
-For more on this see the wiki page discussing hair pre/post-op hair removal [here](https://www.reddit.com/r/TransWiki/wiki/hair-removal#wiki_a_surgeons_point_of_view.md).
+RUMER](https://www.courtlistener.com/docket/7820076/22/thompson-v-rumer/) filed Feb 1, 2020 (i.e. he is defending [Dr Kathy Rumer](https://github.com/MissTeapot/LGBT-Wikis/blob/main/github_wiki/transsurgerieswiki/srs/usa#wiki_kathy_lynn_rumer)). i don't know if this is the same doctor, however i'm not aware of any other srs surgeons by this name and the plaintiff's counsel is "jess ting, m.d." who is a well known srs surgeon. for more on this see the wiki page discussing hair pre/post-op hair removal [here](https://www.reddit.com/r/transwiki/wiki/hair-removal#wiki_a_surgeons_point_of_view.md).

 &amp;nbsp;